email alerts

 Friday, February 18, 2022

 A principal goal of conservation is to maintain healthy ecosystems with full complements of the species and genetic diversity.
-The species that are declining most seriously are "the conservatives."
+The species that are declining most seriously are sometimes called "the conservatives."
+But this word these days gets mixed up with politics and can confuse.
+Thus, in this post, these species will be referred to as "significant" or "high quality," or just "quality."
+Substantial numbers of such plants in an ecosystem signify a healthy or high quality ecosystem.

-A conservative plant is the opposite of "a weed."
-Conservatism can be measured.
-Common ragweed has a coefficient of 0.
+A quality plant is the opposite of "a weed."
+Species quality can be measured.
+Common ragweed has a "coefficient of conservation" of 0.
 The prairie white-fringed orchid has a coefficient of 10.
-"Coefficients of conservatism" reflect the fidelity of species to high-quality natural areas, on a scale of 0 to 10.
+"Coefficients of conservation" reflect the fidelity of species to high-quality natural areas, on a scale of 0 to 10.
 If most species at some site are in the 0 to 1 range (dandelions and ragweed, for example) the site has suffered gross degradation.
 High-quality natural areas are the only ones likely to have plentiful species in the 8 to 10 range, the ones that most indicate health and quality.
 (See, for example, Endnote 1.)

 Floristic Quality Assessment is a way to quantify the plant biodiversity or health of a large or small ecosystem.
 To compute a Floristic Quality Index (FQI), you first identify the plant species in the area or plot.
 Then you evaluate the data using a formula that gives higher ratings in proportion to how many plant species are present (diversity) and how well they reflect the now-rare species that made up long-evolved ecosystems – prior to the rise of common “weeds” that now live where plowing, bulldozing, over-grazing, or other mostly-human-caused changes have degraded or eliminated long-evolved species and relationships.